What to expect from Samsung’s August foldable Unpacked event

 Renders of the devices were previously shared by 91mobiles.

-Samsung Galaxy Buds 2 Pro
+Galaxy Buds 2 Pro

 Samsung’s Galaxy Buds 2 Pro renders have been shared online.
 This leak was shared by Evan Blass and 91mobiles, who also recently leaked the Galaxy Watch 5 series.